 Zero-background experiments with such sensitivities, like the LEGEND experiment projects, offer the best scaling in sensitivity with increasing exposure and make an excellent candidate to pioneer the search for the 0νββ decay.

-The first stage of the experiment, LEGEND-200 will operate about 200 kg of enriched germanium.
+The first stage of the experiment, LEGEND-200 is currently taking physics data since eraly 2023.
 The intended background index is 10−4 cts/(keV kg yr) and will allow reaching 1027 yr discovery sensitivity within 5 yr lifetime.

 Note: background requirement for discovery are more stringent than for exclusion. >1028 yr or mββ=17 meV for worst case matrix element of 3.5 and unquenched gA.
 3-σ discovery level to cover inverted ordering, given matrix element uncertainty.